 Carter stared skeptically at Jacob.
-“The Tome Kataklysma,” he said, repeating with Jacob had called the book that he held in his lap.
+“The Tome Kataklysma,” he said, repeating with Jacob had just called the book.

 “Yes.”
 He began tapping his fingers on the volume’s cover.
 “It’s an ancient codex, the contents of which concern the history and nature of the Gods.”